 For the majority of tests, a key requirement for occupant risk evaluation is for the impacting vehicle to remain upright during and after the collision, although moderate rolling, pitching, and yawing are acceptable.
 This requirement has the effect of minimizing the vertical component of vehicular acceleration; thus, this component is not normally evaluated in a typical crash test.
-Although it is preferable that all vehicles remain upright, this
+Although it is preferable that all vehicles remain upright, this requirement is not applicable to tests involving the 8000S, 36000V, and 36000T vehicles, and all tests within test level 1 for terminals and crash cushions.
+See Appendix A, Section A3.2.2, for a discussion of these exceptions.

-A.